 Postman lets you write scripts that run before/after you receive a response from the server.
 You can do practically anything in these scripts.
-The pre-request and test scripts run inside a sandbox and Postman provides the Postman object to interact with the main Postman context.
+The pre-request and test scripts run inside a sandbox and Postman enable the Postman object to interact with the main Postman context.

 This opens up a number of new possibilities.
 One of them is extracting values from the response and saving it inside an environment or a global variable.
-Environment and global variables let you keep track of everything that affects API state.
+Environment and global variables let you keep track of everything that affects the APIs state.
 Some examples of common variables you would use with an API are session tokens and user IDs.

 The flow while working with variables currently goes like this:

 - Receive the response and select and copy a value from the response body or the header

 - Set the variable value

 Lets go through an example which will illustrate this in more detail:

 For this example, we’ll create and set a blank test environment.